 Removing all color from your image minimizes the chance of a color shift.
 However, some people prefer a slight warm (reddish) or cool (bluish) look, or even a sepia tone, in their black and white images.
 You can achieve this in Photoshop using the steps below.

 Another benefit to adding a color tone or sepia tint is that it's often easier for the press to produce a color tone than a truly neutral black and white print.
 Adding a tone can help nudge your print in that direction and minimize the chance of the color drifting in an unexpected or unwanted direction.
 There are several strategies to add a color tone to your image, such as using a photo filter or adjusting the curves.

-i.
+a.
 Photo Filter

-ii.
+b.
 Adjust the curves